Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Fitting Strategy and Results

-The functions $\si_{tot}$, $|\mathscr{M}|^{2}/|\mathscr{M}|^{2}\arrowvert_{t=0}$ and liner SDMEs are highly nonlinear.
-It's particularly challenging to perform fitting of the $20$-dimensional parameter space on these $3$ different observables simultaneously.
-Fortunately, the defined chi-square $\chi^{2}$ of the fit can be minimized numerically using the "NMinimize" function in \emph{Mathematica} to search for a \emph{"semi-global"} minimum.\footnote[2]{"NonLinearModelFit" in \emph{Mathematica} merely finds local minimum, is thus incapable of our problem.} Beside the constraints of the important trajectory parameters $\bar{\af}_{\mathbb{E}}$ and $\af'_{\mathbb{E}}$ as their uncertainties discussed in Sec.\ref{secSDP}, setting the appropriate constraint ranges of other parameters is critical to achieve such a global minimum search.
-In the Gaussian approximation, which is adopted in our phenomenological model, the $\chi^{2}$ is derived from the combination of individual measurement likelihood.
+The functions $\sigma_{int}$, $|\mathscr{M}|^{2}/|\mathscr{M}|^{2}\arrowvert_{t=0}$ and liner SDMEs are highly nonlinear.
+It's particularly challenging to perform fitting of the $20-$dimensional parameter space on these $3$ different observables simultaneously.
+The combined fit is achieved by numerically minimizing a chi-square $\chi^{2}$ constructed from the individual measurement likelihood under the Gaussian approximation.

-In cosmology when different measurements like CMB, supernovae, and galaxy surveys are combined to fit the $\Lambda CDM$ model, different weights are sometimes assigned to different datasets, since some are believed to be more reliable \cite{cosmostat}.
-Similarly in our study, when combining the fits of the $3$ different measurement categories, $\si_{tot}$, $d\si/dt$ and the linear SDMEs, different weights $w_{i}$ can be introduced to associate with the chi-square terms $\chi^{2}_{i}$ of the $4$ individual datasets $\mathscr{D}_{i}$ in the definition of the combined $\chi^{2}=\sum_{i}w_{i}\chi^{2}_{i}(\mathscr{D}_{i})$, regarding the less reliability of the old SLAC $d\si/dt$ \& the $\si_{tot}$ data due to their underestimation of the systematic uncertainties, the aforementioned different observable sensitivities to different parameters, and also balance of their contributions to the combined fit.
-This is a well-justified analysis procedure of heterogeneous compilations different measurements in a combined fit.
+In cosmology when different measurements like CMB and supernovae are combined to fit the $\Lambda CDM$ model, different weights are sometimes assigned to different datasets to account for their differing reliability \cite{cosmostat1,cosmostat2,cosmostat3}.
+Similarly in our study, when combining the fits of the $3$ different measurement categories, different weights $w_{i}$ can be introduced to associate with the chi-square terms $\chi^{2}_{i}$ of the $4$ individual datasets $\mathscr{D}_{i}$ in the definition of the combined $\chi^{2}=\sum_{i}w_{i}\chi^{2}_{i}(\mathscr{D}_{i})$, regarding the lower reliability of the old SLAC $d\sigma/dt$ \& $\sigma_{int}$ data due to underestimation of systematic uncertainties, the aforementioned different observable sensitivities to different parameters, and also balance of their contributions to the combined fit.
+This is a well-justified analysis procedure of heterogeneous compilations of different measurements in a combined fit.
 GlueX SDMEs measurement is more sensitive to the model's helicity feature and more reliable.
-Obviously only the relative weights are relevant in the fitting, so the weight of the GlueX SDMEs data is fixed as $1$ and the other $3$ weights $w_{i}\gtrsim 1$ are adjustable.
+Its weight is fixed as $1$\footnote[2]{Obviously only the relative weights are relevant in the fitting.} and the other $3$ weights $w_{i}\gtrsim 1$ are adjustable.
+To determine these adjustable weights $w_{i},i=1,2,3$, an optimized and convergent $2-$stage method is adopted: 1.
+Minimize the combined chi-squares $\chi^{2}_{fit}$ under several sampled weight-sets respectively.
+2. Select the model-parameter set with the smallest total chi-square $\chi^{2}_{sc}$ as the best-fit.
+This method is demonstrated and validated in Appendix \ref{Appd4}.